jmillxyz/Win32-OpenSSH-wiki/Project-Status.md

  - VT100/ANSI TTY and PTY: Rewritten client side ANSI parser to accurately interpret and render VT100 stream on Windows console.
 Server side VT100 PTY that will support rich Windows console applications.
 Due to missing dependencies on Nano, this feature is only supported on full SKUs.
  - Unicode support in Windows: Windows APIs are typically UTF-16 based while on Unix, its UTF-8.
 All ssh binaries willon Windows can now take in Unicode arguments, support Unicode (UTF-8 or UTF-16) based configuration, key and log files, accurately encode file names going over SCP and SFTP.
  - POSIX File API support in Windows: SFTP and SCP code is cleaned up to effectively use original OpenSSH code on Windows.
  - Syncing Win32 fork with the latest changes from OpenSSH main repo.
-All changes from OpenSSH 7.3 (latest stable source) are integrated in Win32 fork.
+Windows fork is being maintained up-to-date with upstream repo.
  - Code cleanup and refactoring - Common OpenSSH code is cleaned up and ready to take upstream.
 Changes in [this](https://github.com/PowerShell/openssh-portable/tree/latestw) branch are ready for community feedback.
  - Automated build and validation system - automated Windows builds, unittest and E2E test runs is now enabled.